DIALOGUES ON DIVERSITY PRODUCTIONS & PROGRAMS

 Workshops that teach leaders and staff at public and private institutions to better understand their diversity and maximize their human resource potential.
 More

-"Helping Doctors 'See' Patients"
+"Helping Doctors 'See' Patients, broadening the research lens"

 “Theatrical Training for Campus Leaders”